AhsanSoftware-Developer/Amazone-Clone/README.md

 # Amazone-Clone
 This project is a simplified clone of Amazon's homepage, developed using HTML and CSS in Visual Studio.
 It focuses on recreating the core layout and styling of Amazon's interface, without the use of JavaScript or frameworks.
-Designed to reinforce front-end fundamentals, the project demonstrates clean, responsive design principles through structured HTML and CSS.
+Designed to reinforce front-end fundamentals, the project demonstrates clean and thoroughly structured HTML and CSS, showcasing best practices in web development.

 Features
 Amazon homepage layout replicated with pure HTML and CSS